denysvitali/linux-on-pixel-c/README.md

 At the moment, we've got [Arch Linux Arm](http://archlinuxarm.org/) to work on it.
 We haven't tried other distros yet, but PR are always welcome.

 ### What's the development status?
-We are still in an early pre-alpha stage, the device boots with the latest kernel (4.13-rc4) but has still many issues that makes it hard to use as a daily driver.
+We are still in an alpha stage, the device boots with the latest kernel (4.15-rc8) but has still many issues that makes it hard to use as a daily driver.

 ### What are the issues right now?

- - Wi-Fi / Bluetooth chip doesn't work (Broadcom 4354 / bcm4354)
+ - ~~Wi-Fi~~ / Bluetooth chip doesn't work (Broadcom 4354 / bcm4354)
- - ~~Graphics Acceleration doesn't work, everything is rendered by the CPU apparently~~
+ - Graphics Acceleration doesn't work, everything is rendered by the CPU apparently
  - Sound doesn't work
  - There is no output until the device is booted
  - (Lightbar control isn't exposed on 4.13+, may be a config issue)